nico-rodriguez/type-safe-avl/README.md

 ```

-There are benchmarks for both BST and AVL trees for each approach.
+There are benchmarks for both BST and AVL trees for each approach (clone the repository for viewing or using the benchmarks).
 For instance, in the folder `benchmark/AVL/FullExtern`
 there are three folders and one source file: `Insert`, `Lookup`, `Delete` and `Benchmark.hs`.

 Inside each folder there are different source files for benchmarking each operation under several tree sizes; they're split in different files